AdobeDocs/campaign.en/help/v8/config/workflows.md

 Connect Adobe Campaign and Adobe Analytics to retrieve user actions and send near real-time personalized messages.

+:arrow_upper_right: Learn how to integrate Campaign with Analytics triggers in [this guide](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/experience-triggers/about-triggers.html?lang=en#integrating-with-adobe-experience-cloud).

-:arrow_upper_right: Learn how to combine  solutions to
+:bulb:  Learn how to integrate Campaign with other solutions in [this section](../start/connect.md)